richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 as 75% of MOOC participants
 state that having no fees is 'influential' for their enrollment `[Clow, 2013]`.

-there is no research (to
-the best of my knowledge) that helps us predict the effect of a flat course fee on registration numbers.
+However, there seems to be no research (to the best of my knowledge) that helps us predict the effect of a flat course fee on registration numbers.
 The closest relevant paper is by Han and colleagues that investigate enrollment rate for variable pricing of online courses.